knpuniversity/php-beginner-series/knpu/require-include.rst

 When we try it, it works... sort of.
 At the bottom of the page, we see our sentence with the correct pets count.
 But above it is the entire ``index.php`` page, which we did *not* want.
-Adding ``require`` made using the ``get_pets()`` function possible, but it also brought in all the HTMl from the index page as well.
+Adding ``require`` made using the ``get_pets()`` function possible, but it also brought in all the HTML from the index page as well.
 What can we do?

-Let's create a new file called ``functions.php``, which I'll put in a ``lib/`` directory for organization since this PHP file isn't mean to be a page that's accessed directly like our index and contact files.
+Let's create a new file called ``functions.php``, which I'll put in a ``lib/`` directory for organization since this PHP file isn't meant to be a page that's accessed directly like our index and contact files.
 Now, move the ``get_pets()`` function in here, being sure to remember your opening PHP tag: